IndianaCHE/USPS-Address-Verifier/README.md

 validation process.

 ##### 4. Monitoring the progress of the tool
-On the bottom of the tool's UI, there is a progress bar which gives you a real time indicaton of the scan progress.
+On the bottom of the tool's UI, there is a progress bar which gives you a real time indication of the scan progress.
 Some files may be very big (thousands of rows) and may take time to get validated.
 The progress bar is there to assure you that the tool is active and working on validating your csv file.

 ##### Things to take note of